bright/new-www/_posts/2017-10-13-clear-database-in-spring-boot-tests.md

 We can use the `DatabaseCleanerRule` in a spring enabled test as any other JUnit rule e.g. `@Rule @Inject lateinit var cleanerRule: DatabaseCleanerRule`.

-Notice that we've delegated the actual important work to `DatabaseCleaner` class defined below.
+Notice that we've delegated the actual important work to `DatabaseCleaner` class defined in Kotlin below.

 ```kotlin
 import com.practi.util.iterator